Here are my favorite chocolate covered cherry balls—perfect for snack or dessert!

 - 1/2 cup dark chocolate chips

-2 tbsp coconut oil
+- 2 tbsp coconut oil

-2 tbsp cacao powder (cocoa powder works too!)
+- 2 tbsp cacao or cocoa powder

-Unrefined sea salt to taste (around 1/3 tsp)
+- Unrefined sea salt to taste (around 1/3 tsp)

 - Add the almonds, pecans and cocoa powder and blend until the mixture resembles bread crumbs.
 Add melted honey and vanilla extract and blend until mixed.
 The mixture should become “sticky” and bind together when rolled into a ball.
-If mixture does not bind – add more honey in small increments until the texture changes.
+If mixture does not bind, add more honey in small increments until the texture changes.

-- Once the balls are frozen and chocolate is melted, roll each ball in the melted chocolate using a fork.
+- Once the balls are frozen, roll each ball in the melted chocolate using a fork.
 Use the fork to lift the ball out of the chocolate and lightly tap the fork on the edge of the bowl to remove excess chocolate before returning to the baking sheet.